Mehuldobriyal123/Music-player/README.md

 * It contains a interactive UI which allows user to control the songs.

-These features are implemented with the help of :-
+These features are implemented with the help of_:-

-1. Navigation Drawer
+1. Navigation Drawer_
-2. Fragments
+2. Fragments_
-3. Viewpager
+3. Viewpager_
-4. SQLite Database
+4. SQLite Database system_
-5. Adapters
+5. Adapters_